-Most Achilles tendon injuries occur during sports and can be prevented.
+Most Achilles tendon injuries occur during sports.
 If you had an Achilles tendon problem in the past, it is especially important to try to prevent another injury.
 To help prevent injury, try to:

 - Avoid any sport or intense activity that you are not in condition to do.

 - Wear shoes that cushion your heel during sports or any strenuous activity.